pbrebner/image-classifier-with-pytorch/README.md

-# Classification of Image Data
+# Image Classifier with PyTorch
+Built a convolutional neural network using PyTorch to compare with a multi-layer perceptron for image classification on CIFAR-10.
+Using the CIFAR-10 dataset with the default test and train partitions

 writeup.pdf: The main report of the project

-Using the CIFAR-10 dataset with the default test and train partitions

 ## Multilayer Perceptron
 Implement the model from scratch including backpropogation and the gradient descent algorithm (SGD)